Collaboration Launch

 • Directors and producers can stay focused on the creative

-• Shoot-to-edit workflows become seamless, with less risk of disorganized or unusable data
+• Shoot-to-edit workflows become more streamlined, with less risk of disorganized or unusable data

-• Costs are reduced—thanks to both smarter pipelines and equipment discounts
+• Costs are reduced—thanks to both smarter pipelines and faster workflows

-• Capsule’s rare vintage lenses are now more accessible, even for VFX-heavy shoots
+• Capsule’s rare vintage lenses are now more accessible for VFX-heavy shoots with the help of VFX team

 At the heart of this collaboration is a simple goal:

-To help the filmmaking community grow—with smoother workflows, smarter tools, and stronger connections.
+To support the continued growth of filmmaking community —with smoother workflows, smarter tools, and stronger connections.

 And this is just the beginning.